philipho11/Wiki-again/Assign-a-Floating-IP.md

 [[tutorial_screenshots/newton/floatingip_allocate.png]]

 You will get a green "success" popup in the top left that shows your public IP address.
 You will get a red error message instead if you attempt to exceed your project's floating IP quota.
-(If you have not tried to exceed your quota, but you get a red error message anyway, please contact moc-kaizen-l@bu.edu for help.)
+(If you have not tried to exceed your quota, but you get a red error message anyway, please contact pcbho@hku.hk for help.)

 [[tutorial_screenshots/newton/floatingip_success.png]]